mediastandardstrust/superfastmatch/README.md

 This is a new version of Superfastmatch written in C++ to improve matching performance and with an index running totally in memory to improve response times.

+The point of the software is to index large amounts of text in memory.
+Therefore there isn't much reason to run it on a 32-bit OS with a 4GB cap on memory and a 64-bit OS is assumed

 The process for installation is as follows: